GoogleChrome/CertificateTransparency/log_states.md

 accompanied by at least one SCT from a log that was `Qualified`, `Usable`, or `ReadOnly` at time of check.

-SCTs from `Retired` logs that are delivered via OCSP or TLS do not contribute towards CT Compliance, and failure to include sufficient SCTs from `Qualified`, `Usable`, or `ReadOnly` CT logs at time of check will result in certificate validation failure in CT-enforcing versions of Chrome.
+SCTs from `Retired` logs that are delivered via TLS do not contribute towards CT Compliance, and failure to include sufficient SCTs from `Qualified`, `Usable`, or `ReadOnly` CT logs at time of check will result in certificate validation failure in CT-enforcing versions of Chrome.